Micrified/libdsm/README.md

 `gcc <flags> -ldsm -lpthread -lrt -lxed`
 ---

+A template program is available in examples/template.

 In order for the library to work, the session-daemon must be running.
 If you have invoked `make install`, it will be in `/usr/local/bin`.
 As long as that is in your PATH variable, you may start it with: `dsm_daemon`.

 **See the examples folder for working programs.**

 ### Problems

-I've logged known problems in the issues tab at: https://github.com/Micrified/dsm.
+I've logged known problems in the issues tab at: https://github.com/Micrified/libdsm.

 ### Uninstallation